pablomarcel/dev-principia/content/blog/censorship-on-reddit/index.md

 ---

-*Join the conversation and share your thoughts on [Dev Principia's Discussion Forum](https://twitter.com/DevPrincipia).*
+*Join the conversation, and share your thoughts on [Dev Principia's Discussion Forum](https://twitter.com/DevPrincipia).*